Here To Explore Our World

 And if you do, you’ll find Hotel Monteleone at 214 Royal Street.
 In 1880 Antonio Monteleone left his native Sicily for New Orleans.
 An entrepreneurial spirit, Antonio had sold his shoe factory and bought a cobbler shop in his new home.
 In 1886, he purchased a 64-room hotel then known as Commercial Hotel and thus began the building of what would become Hotel Monteleone.
 He first added thirty rooms in the early 1900s and then 300 more when the exterior had Beaux-Arts flair added.

 This grand hotel had guests such as Ernest Hemingway, Tennessee Williams, William Faulkner, and native New Orleanian Truman Capote.
-Not surprised Anne Rice stayed here as well.
+I’m not surprised that Anne Rice stayed here as well.
 Since 1998, Hotel Monteleone is also a literary landmark, named by Friends of Library Association.

 A New Orleans classic, Vieux Carré, was born at Hotel Monteleone’s Carousel Bar, a carousel-themed bar that rotates every fifteen minutes.
 This concoction was created by Walter Bergeron in the 1930s.
 The Carousel Bar recipe calls for 3/4 ounce each of Sazerac Rye Whiskey, Pierre Fernando 1840 Cognac, and Berto Red Vermouth, 1/2 ounce of Benedictine liqueur, and one or two dashes of Angostura and Peychaud’s bitters, with lemon peel.
 Combine in a glass of ice.
 Stir well.
 Enjoy.